top of page

 Cane Corso

-The Cane Corso (pronounced KAH-neh-KOR-soh) is a robust and muscular Italian dog breed with a long and storied history.
+The Cane Corso (pronounced KAH-neh-KOR-soh) breed is a robust and muscular Italian dog breed with a long and storied history.
 Cane Corsos are considered to be a type of bully breed, as they are descended from the Molosser family of dogs, which is often associated with bully breeds; they share characteristics like a large, muscular build and a protective nature, often used as guard dogs.

 These pups are known for their loyalty, intelligence, and protective nature, making them excellent companions.
 With their distinctive large, square heads and short, sleek coats, Cane Corsos have an imposing yet dignified appearance that commands attention.

-Cane Corso Dog
+Cane Corso As Protection Dogs

 Although their size and strength may seem intimidating, a well-bred and well-socialized Cane Corso can be a calm, stable, and devoted addition to the family for the right owner willing to put in the time and effort to train them properly, though their protective instincts mean they can be standoffish with strangers at first.